Dracarys/Articles/How to create an Uber splash screen.md

   lineLayer.addAnimation(groupAnimation, forKey: "looping")
 ```

-Build and run, and observe the prettiness.
+编译运行，注意观察图形变化.

 ![Splash Screen Knockoutline Animation](https://cdn5.raywenderlich.com/wp-content/uploads/2016/05/Knockoutline-Animation.gif)

 Note that you used the same -M_PI_4 initial transform value to align the line and the stroke of the circle.
 You also used [0.0, 1.0-kAnimationDurationDelay/kAnimationDuration, 1.0] for keyTimes.
 The first and last elements of the array are obvious: 0 means start and 1.0 means end so to get the middle value you want to calculate when the circle stroke is complete and the second part (shrinking) will happen.
 Dividing kAnimationDurationDelay by kAnimationDuration gets you to the exact percentage but because it’s a delayed animation, you subtract it from 1.0 because you want to go back by the duration of the delay from when the animation ends.
 You’ve now checked off the circleLayer and the lineLayer animations, so it’s time to move on to the square in the center.

-###Animating the Square
+### 为Square添加动画

-The drill should be getting familiar by now.
-Go to startAnimating() and comment out the animation method calls except for animateSquareLayer().
-In addition, change init(frame:) so it looks like this:
+The drill should be getting familiar by now. 转到startAnimating()函数并注释掉除animateSquareLayer()外的动画调用。将init(frame:)的代码改为如下所示：

 ``` Swift
 override init(frame: CGRect) {